maxfra01/federated-learning/README.md

     - Step LR
     - Exponential LR
     - CosineAnnealing LR
-- **Optimizer:** SGD (Stochastic Gradient Descent)**
+- **Optimizer:** SGD (Stochastic Gradient Descent)

 ## 2. Installation & Dependencies
 Before running the experiments, ensure that all required libraries are installed and that your environment is correctly set up.
 - ### 2.1 Install Required Libraries
-    Run the first cell in the notebook.
+    Run the first cell in the notebooks `cifarFL.ipynb` and `shakesprFL.ipynb`.
 It installs all required libraries in one step.
     The libraries are essential for:
     - **Torch & Torchvision:** Core frameworks for building and training deep learning models.
     - **Numpy & Pandas:** Data manipulation and numerical operations.